rwieruch/blog_robinwieruch_content/lessons-learned-give-and-take.md

 #### Screening

-Multiple authors ({{% a_blank "Blink" "http://amzn.to/2or0SOh" %}} by Malcolm Gladwell, {{% a_blank "Thinking, Fast and Slow" "http://amzn.to/2pA3fA5" %}} by Daniel Kahneman) have revealed that the first impression of another person can be very important to distinguish givers from other reciprocity styles.
+Multiple authors ({{% a_blank_no_follow "Blink" "http://amzn.to/2or0SOh" %}} by Malcolm Gladwell, {{% a_blank_no_follow "Thinking, Fast and Slow" "http://amzn.to/2pA3fA5" %}} by Daniel Kahneman) have revealed that the first impression of another person can be very important to distinguish givers from other reciprocity styles.

 If you take more time, by listening to a person, you can wait for clues that reveal the person as a taker or giver.
 Takers are more likely to use first-person pronouns.
 In addition, they use more time in talking than listening.
 They are not listening to your needs.